Definition of social cost – Social cost is the total cost to society. It includes private costs plus any external costs.

 - Litter from discarded cigarette butts

-The social costs of smoking includes the total of all private and external costs.
+The social costs of smoking include the total of all private and external costs.

 Example of social cost of building airport